 Despite the legalization of medical cannabis in the state of California, the employment policies are a little complicated.
 So, let us understand the connection between medical cannabis and jobs.

 The Zero Tolerance Drug Use Policies

-Generally, a workplace abides by zero tolerance drug use policies in which using drugs like marijuana and alcohol is not allowed in the office premises.
+Generally, a workplace abides by zero-tolerance drug use policies in which using drugs like marijuana and alcohol is not allowed in the office premises.
 It usually involves a drug test for the new employee before the beginning of their term or at random in between their serving term.
-If the test results are positive, the employer gets the power to relive the employee from their duty on the grounds of zero tolerance policy.
+If the test results are positive, the employer gets the power to relive the employee from their duty on the grounds of zero-tolerance policy.

-Now, it’s important to understand the need for this policy at a workplace.
+Now, it’s important to understand the need for this policy at the workplace.
 It is the duty of the employer to maintain a safe environment at the workspace.
-And use of drugs including marijuana compromises this security.
-It leads to risk of dangerous situations and injuries.
+And the use of drugs including marijuana compromises this security.
+It leads to the risk of dangerous situations and injuries.
 According to the report of the National Institute on Drug Abuse, people who tested positive for marijuana had 55 percent more industrial accidents, 85 percent more injuries and 75 percent more absent mindedness compared to those who tested negative.

 The Complication: State vs Federal Government